-No, participation in CEDR is not a requirement to enroll/participate in the learning collaboratives.
-However, if you are participating in CEDR, data collection and reporting for EQUAL collaboratives can be facilitated by using CEDR.
+No. Participation in CEDR is not a requirement to enroll/participate in the learning collaboratives.
+However, participating in CEDR can eliminate manual data entry and ensure maximal points in the MIPS program.

-Will our E-QUAL quality metric scores be used by CMS?
+Will E-QUAL quality metric scores be used by CMS?

 No. E-QUAL metrics are intended for benchmarking and local quality improvement.
-E-QUAL will only report participation in a learning collaborative to CMS, not actual scores.
+Actual scores are not reported to CMS.

-E-QUAL will offer each learning collaborative once a year to maximize participation and to align our offerings with CMS programs and ACEP & ABEM offerings.
-Enrollment for all 2018 collaboratives is closed until 2019.
+E-QUAL will offer learning collaboratives on a single clinical topic once a year to maximize participation and to align our offerings with CMS programs, ACEP & ABEM offerings.

 What is the webinar schedule?

-All webinars will be pre-recorded and posted on the E-QUAL website.
-Please visit the collaborative hompages for additional information.
+All webinars are pre-recorded and posted on the E-QUAL website.
+Please visit the collaborative homepages for additional information.

 What is the process for accessing E-QUAL's eCME content?

 E-QUAL eCME are accessed from each collaborative homepage: